A nearly optimal randomized algorithm for explorable heap selection: A new algorithm

-which finishes the proof. \end{proof} Now we will bound the expected number of iterations of the outermost while-loop. \begin{lemma} The expected number of times that the outermost while-loop (at line \ref{line:outer-while}) is executed by the procedure \Call{Extend}{} is at most $O(\log (n))$. \end{lemma}
+We now bound the expected number of iterations of the outermost while-loop. \begin{lemma} The expected number of times that the outermost while-loop (at line \ref{line:outer-while}) is executed by the procedure \Call{Extend}{} is at most $O(\log (n))$. \end{lemma}

 \begin{proof} Let $r_1,\ldots, r_m$ denote the roots returned by $\Call{Roots}{T, \Lb_0, \Lb_0, \infty}$.
 For $j\in [m]$, let $\ell_j$ and $u_j$ respectively denote the largest good value and the smallest non-good value under root $r_j$.
 Let $A_\ell(\Lb):= \{r_j: \ell_j > \Lb \}$ and $A_u(\Ub):=\{r_j: u_j < \Ub \}$.
 Observe that $\Call{Roots}{T, \Lb_0, \Lb, \Ub}=A_\ell(\Lb)\cup A_u(\Ub)$ for any $\Lb \leq \Ub$.